-(1) "Recycling" means the process of converting solid waste, industrial waste, construction and demolition debris, or clean hard fill that would otherwise be disposed and returning the converted material to commerce as a commodity for use or exchange in an established and legitimate market.
+(1) "Recycling" means the process of converting solid waste that would otherwise be disposed and returning the converted material to commerce as a commodity for use or exchange in an established and legitimate market.
 "Recycling" is not reuse, storage, disposal, or transfer.

 (2) "Residual solid waste" is a type of solid waste and means:

 (a) The following wastes generated by fuel burning operations which are regulated by rule 3745-17-10 of the Administrative Code and which burn as fuel primarily coal: air pollution control wastes, water pollution control wastes, and other wastes with similar characteristics which are approved by the director.

 (b) The following wastes generated from foundry operations: air pollution control dust, wastewater treatment plant sludge, unspent foundry sand, spent foundry sand, and other foundry wastes with similar characteristics which are approved by the director.